-Good experienced riders remain aware of what is going on around them.
-They improve their riding strategy by using SEE, a three-step process used to make appropriate judgments, and apply them correctly in different traffic situations:
+Experienced riders remain aware of what is going on around them.
+They improve their riding strategy by using the Motorcycle Safety Foundation's (MSF) SEE strategy, a 3-step process used to make appropriate judgments, and apply them correctly in different traffic situations:

 - Search

 - Evaluate

 - Execute

 Let's examine each of these steps.